Table of Contents

 Renderer -..- T

-You will start with these fundamental components and gradually understand the basics of AR applications in Unity:
+You'll start with these fundamental components to gradually understand the basics of AR applications in Unity:

-Then, you need to understand the center mode, which is a key concept for understanding how EasyAR controls the behavior of Unity components:
+Then you need to understand center mode, which is a key concept for understanding how EasyAR controls Unity component behaviors:

 If you have experience with Unity XR frameworks (such as AR Foundation), you might want to learn how to use these features when developing EasyAR applications:

-If you have already completed AR development in the Unity Editor, you might want to understand how to configure the Unity project to run on target devices before packaging and releasing:
+If you've completed AR development in the Unity Editor, you might want to understand how to configure the Unity project before building for target devices:

-Combining the above fundamentals, you can refer to the following workflow example to practice what you have learned:
+Combining these fundamentals, you can refer to the following workflow example to practice what you've learned:

 Next steps

-After mastering the fundamentals of Unity AR application development, you still need to learn more about the functionalities and components required for AR development:
+After mastering the fundamentals of Unity AR application development, you still need to continue learning more features and components required for AR development:

-If you need to run EasyAR applications on head-mounted devices, you will also need to:
+If you need to run EasyAR applications on head-mounted devices, you also need to: